-- checking erased arguments to a constructor, function or module application, - checking the body of an erased definition (including an erased module application), - checking the body of a clause that matches (in a non-erased position) on a constructor that was originally defined as erased (it does not suffice for the constructor to be currently treated as erased), - checking the domain of an erased $\Pi$ type, or - checking a type, i.e. when moving to the right of a :, with some exceptions: - Compile-time mode is not entered for the domains of non-erased $\Pi$ types. - If the K rule is off then compile-time mode is not entered for non-erased constructors (of fibrant type) or record fields.
+- · checking erased arguments to a constructor or function, - checking the body of an erased definition, - checking the body of a clause that matches (in a non-erased position) on a constructor that was originally defined as erased (it does not suffice for the constructor to be currently treated as erased), - checking the domain of an erased Π type, or - checking a type, i.e. when moving to the right of a:, with some exceptions: - Compile-time mode is not entered for the domains of non-erased Π types. - If the K rule is off then compile-time mode is not entered for non-erased constructors (of fibrant type) or record fields.